Ayush-Baranwall/Stock-Market-Analysis/README.md

     Plot the daily returns over time to observe any trends or patterns.
     Analyze the volatility of the returns by plotting the rolling standard deviation.
     Examine the autocorrelation structure of the returns using the partial autocorrelation function (PACF) plot.
+    Compute the 20-day rolling standard deviation of daily returns and visualize it over time.

 ## Deliverables: